 1. Introduction

-Asthma is the most prevalent chronic respiratory disorder characterized by presence of airflow obstruction and clinical symptoms including wheeze, cough, and shortness of breath [1].
-More than 14% of children worldwide have a diagnosis of asthma, which imposes substantial medical and psychosocial morbidity [2].
-In particular, accumulating studies have indicated that asthma with a childhood-onset is associated with increased risk of severe mental illnesses in later life.
-Meta-analyses of observational studies have reported children with asthma had higher risk of developing subsequent major depressive disorder (MDD) [3, 4], bipolar disorder [4, 5], schizophrenia [5], anxiety [6], autism [7] and attention deficit hyperreactivity disorder (ADHD) [8, 9].
-While various covariates have been controlled in these studies, uncontrolled confounding factors and reverse causation bias still limit the ability of elucidating the causal relationships from observational studies [10].
-Understanding the causal relationships would provide insights into the disease pathogenesis, management, and therapeutics development.
+Asthma is the most prevalent chronic respiratory disorder, which manifests as airflow obstruction, wheezing, coughing, and shortness of breath [1].
+More than 14% of children worldwide are diagnosed with asthma, which imposes a substantial economic burden and psychosocial challenges on the society [2].
+Accumulating evidence has suggested that childhood-onset asthma is associated with an increased risk of severe mental illnesses in later life.
+Moreover, meta-analyses of observational studies have further revealed that children with asthma have a higher risk of developing major depressive disorder (MDD) [3, 4], bipolar disorder [4, 5], schizophrenia [5], anxiety [6], autism [7] and attention deficit hyperreactivity disorder (ADHD) [8, 9].
+Although these observational studies adjusted for several covariates, some uncontrolled confounding factors and reverse causation bias still make it difficult to confirm causality [10].
+Hence, exploring whether the reported association is causal is imperative, which can provide insights into the pathogenesis, management, and treatment of these diseases.

-Mendelian randomization (MR) is a promising approach that uses genetic proxies for potential risk factors to investigate the causal effects on the outcome diseases [11].
-The MR method is less likely to be biased by unmeasured confounding factors and reverse causation,, as the genetic variants were randomly passed from the parents to the offspring and fixed at conception.
-Therefore, the MR approach is conceptually analogous to a randomized controlled trial (RCT) study, while being more widely used and cost-effective [12].
-A recent MR study has reported that asthma overall (without considering the age of disease onset) is not playing a causal role in the development of mental diseases [13].
-However, compelling studies have shown that asthma is a highly heterogeneous disease, in which childhood-onset asthma and adult-onset asthma differ with respect to etiology [14], severity [15], and underlying genetic risk factors [16, 17].
-Therefore, whether childhood-onset asthma exerts causal effects on developing subsequent mental disorders remains unclear.
+Mendelian randomization (MR) is a promising approach that uses genetic proxies for potential risk factors to investigate their causal effects on target diseases [11].
+This approach minimizes the risk of bias arising from unmeasured confounding factors and reverse causation, because it leverages genetic variants that are randomly passed from the parents to the offspring and fixed at conception.
+Therefore, it is conceptually analogous to a randomized controlled trial (RCT) study, and is increasingly being utilized owing to its cost-effectiveness [12].
+A recent MR study has reported that asthma (without considering the age of disease onset) does not play a causal role in the development of mental diseases [13].
+However, it should be noted that asthma is a highly heterogeneous disease.
+Childhood-onset asthma and adult-onset asthma exhibited different etiological trajectories [14], severity [15], and genetic risk factors [16, 17].
+Therefore, whether childhood-onset asthma exerts causal effects on the development of mental disorders remains unclear.

-In this study, we conducted a two-sample MR analysis to investigate whether childhood-onset asthma could be causally associated with six major mental illnesses including depression, bipolar disorder, schizophrenia, anxiety, autism, and ADHD.
-Childhood-onset asthma (binary phenotype, ) and age of onset (contiguous phenotype) were used as used as the exposure variables respectively.
+In this study, a two-sample MR analysis was performed to investigate whether childhood-onset asthma was causally associated with six major mental illnesses including depression, bipolar disorder, schizophrenia, anxiety, autism, and ADHD.
+Childhood-onset asthma (a binary phenotype, asthma in children under 12 years old) and age of onset (a contiguous phenotype) were used as the exposure variables.
 Multiple sensitivity analyses were performed to ensure the robustness of the results.
-In addition, we performed multivariable MR (MVMR) analysis to estimate the independent effect of childhood-onset asthma on the significant mental disorders while adjusting for the effect of adult-onset asthma.
+In addition, a multivariable MR (MVMR) analysis was conducted to estimate the independent effect of childhood-onset asthma on mental disorders after adjusting for the effect of adult-onset asthma.

 2. Data and Methods